gbmhunter/blog/content/electronics/circuit-design/electrical-noise/_index.md

 {{% figure src="noise-red-freq-domain.png" width="700px" caption="What red noise looks like in the frequency domain." %}}

+## So Where Does Electrical Noise Come From?

-## Thermal (Johnson-Nyquist) Noise
+### Thermal (Johnson-Nyquist) Noise

-Thermal noise is generated in any resistor by the random movement of charge carriers (e.g. electrons in a typical circuit) due to them having thermal energy.
+**Thermal noise is generated in any resistor by the random movement of charge carriers (e.g. electrons in a typical circuit) due to them having thermal energy**.
 It is also called _Johnson_, _Nyquist_ or _Johnson-Nyquist_ noise.
 Thermal noise is unavoidable at any temperature except absolute zero (good luck with that).

 The noise power spectral density of thermal noise is found with the following equation: